marmitar/MC970-Threads-Exercises/README.md

 ## Prerequisites

 To complete these exercises, you will need a basic understanding of threads programming and the programming language used in the exercises (C or C++).
 You will also need a development environment for the language used in the exercises, as well as any necessary libraries or tools.

+## Solutions and Answers

+Solutions were made and tested in the hardware described in [MACHINE.md](MACHINE.md).

 ## Contributing